botradingblog1/android-secure-preferences-lib-1/README.md

 Both preference keys and values can be encrypted using AES-256 CBC mode.
 Encryption keys are generated when the SecurePreferences are intialized and stored in the Android KeyStore.

 ## Supporting material
-For more detailed information about the implementation, please see my [blog post on storing preferences securely](http://justmobiledev.com/storing-preferences-securely-on-android/), for a detailed explanation.
+For more detailed information about the implementation, please see my [blog post on storing preferences securely](http://justmobiledev.com/storing-preferences-securely-on-android/).

 The Android documentation on [the Android Keystore System](https://developer.android.com/training/articles/keystore) is a good read to better understand the project.